-- 1. Complete application

-- 2. Completion of application questions

-- Two references (if applicant has identified having birth experience, at least one reference should be from someone who has observed the applicant in a birth setting)

-- Proof of high school diploma or official post-secondary transcripts

-- 5. If a CPM, current proof of CPM status

-- 6. Application Fee

-- Native English speaker or a TOEFEL score of at least 88, or a DuoLingo English Proficiency Exam score if at least 110
+- 1. Complete application - 2.
+Two references (if applicant has identified having birth experience, at least one reference should be from someone who has observed the applicant in a birth setting) - 3.
+Proof of high school diploma or official post-secondary transcripts - 4.
+If a CPM, current proof of CPM status - 5.
+Application Fee - 6.
+Native English speaker or a TOEFEL score of at least 88, or a DuoLingo English Proficiency Exam score if at least 110